The Toom Interface Via Coupling: Introduction

 One may impose an interface between these two phases by setting the model up in the third quadrant of $\Z^2$ and fixing boundary conditions for $\sigma_{t}(j, 0)=+1$ and $\sigma_{t}(0, j)=-1$ for all $j<0$ and for all $t$.

-If $p=q=0$, all "up-right" paths from $(-\infty, -\infty)$ to $(0, 0)$ define stable configurations (with $+1$ above and $-1$ below the path) for the deterministic dynamics and one may ask how these interfaces fluctuate for $p, q \neq 0$ but small.
-After some heuristic considerations, \cite{DLSS} suggests the following effective description of the dynamics at weak noise.
-From now on, when needed, we'll refer to these dynamics as the \textit{Toom Interface} (on $\N$, $\Z$ or other intervals $I$, but for now take $\N$ for definiteness).
-First of all, the interfaces are encoded by spin configurations $\sigma:=(\sigma({x}))_{x \in \N} \in \Omega[\N]$, where $\Omega[\N]:= \{-1, 1\}^\N$.
-Second, to model the limit of weak noise and to make the model a bit more tractable the dynamics is described by a continuous time Markov chain.
-Each $\pm 1$ particle is equipped with an exponential rate $\lambda_{\pm}$ clock.
-We will assume throughout that $\la_+,\la_->0$ and that $\la_++\la_-=1$, the latter being just a choice of unit of time.
-When the clock rings for a particle of fixed sign, the particle exchanges positions with the first particle to its right of opposite sign.
-Here and below, we'll refer to this process as $\sigma_t:= (\sigma_{t}(x))_{x \in \N}$.
-For later reference, we note here that one can just as well define the process on $I=[x,\infty)$, i.e.\ with state space $\Om[I]=\{-1,1\}^{I}$.
-Up to a shift of the semi axis by $x$ units, this is the same.
+If $p=q=0$, all ``up-right'' paths from $(-\infty, -\infty)$ to $(0, 0)$ define stable configurations (with $+$ above and $-$ below the path) for the deterministic dynamics.
+One may then ask how these interfaces fluctuate for $p, q \neq 0$ but small.
+Heuristically, one may expect that flips off the line separating the $+$ and $-$ regime die out quickly, and the dynamics of the line is governed by flips on it.
+For example, a spin-flip at a vertex immediate to the left of long vertical segment of the interface will generally cause further spin-flips at vertices adjacent to the segment of interface below.
+The net effect on the interface is to shift the part of the segment below that point 1 unit to the left.
+Encoding vertical edges of the line by $+1$ and horizontal by $-1$, the authors of \cite{DLSS} arrive at the following effective description of the dynamics at weak noise.
+First of all, the up-right paths are encoded by spin configurations $\sigma:=(\sigma({x}))_{x \in \N} \in \{-1, 1\}^\N$ (1 corresponds to a vertical segment of the interface and $-1$ to a horizontal segment).
+Second, the dynamics on up-right paths is described by a continuous time Markov chain.
+Each $1$ particle is equipped with an exponential rate $\lambda_{+}$ clock, and a $-1$ particle with a rate $\lambda_{-}$ clock.
+We will assume throughout that $\la_+,\la_->0$ and that $\la_++\la_-=1$, the latter condition simply fixes of unit of time.
+When the clock rings for a particle of fixed sign, the particle exchanges positions with the first particle to its right of opposite sign. \emph{From now on we will refer to these dynamics as the \textit{Toom Interface}.
+We will not return to the two dimensional dynamics}.
+Here and below, we will denote this process by $\sigma_t:= (\sigma_{t}(x))_{x \in \N}$.